Private Gradient Estimation is Useful for Generative Modeling: Approach

-Training the neural network with the logarithmic gradient of private data $\nabla P(\mathbf{u})$ directly may pose a privacy leakage risk.
-RR is performed to ensure the network does not leak sensitive information.
-It perturbs the training data so that trained network does not reveal the true position of private data during the sampling process.
-Therefore, we can release the trained network without concern about compromising privacy, because it is difficult for adversaries to tell whether an image is in the training data or not.
-In this work, we aim to privatize the gradient of potential energy function $\nabla P(\mathbf{u})$ in Eq.~(\ref{eq:fisher}), which is also equivalent to privatize $\mathbf{v}^{\top}\nabla P(\mathbf{u})$ in Eq.~(\ref{eq:rpfisher}).
-Specifically, for a batch of processed data $\mathbf{u}=\{\mathbf{u}_i\}_{i=1}^b$ and its projection vector $\mathbf{v}=\{\mathbf{v}_i\}_{i=1}^b$, they correspond to each other, so the projection vectors $\mathbf{v}_i$ of $\nabla Q(\theta;\mathbf{u}_i)$ and $\nabla P(\mathbf{u}_i)$ are the same without any protection.
-In our case, we apply a RR mechanism $\mathcal{R}(\cdot)$ to perturb the projection vector of $\nabla P(\mathbf{u}_i)$, which protects the private information by making the projection vectors of $\nabla P(\mathbf{u})$ and $\nabla Q(\theta;\mathbf{u})$ not necessarily strictly identical.
-This perturbation privatizes $\mathbf{v}^{\top}\nabla P(\mathbf{u})$, which indirectly randomizes true directions toward perceptually realistic images.
+\myPara{Projection perturbation.}~Training the network $q_\theta$ with the gradient of logarithmic data density $\nabla\log p(\bs{x})$ directly may introduce privacy risks.
+To address this concern, we perform RR to prevent leakage of private information.
+It perturbs the training data so that the trained network does not reveal the true distribution of private data during the sampling process.
+Therefore, we can release the trained network without concern about compromising privacy, as it is difficult for adversaries to tell whether an image is in the training data.
+Specifically, we aim to privatize the gradient of potential energy function $\nabla\log p(\bs{x})$ in Eq.~(\ref{eq:fisher}), which is also equivalent to privatizing $\bs{v}^{\top}\nabla U(\bs{x})$ in Eq.~(\ref{eq:rpfisher}).
+For a batch of data $\bs{x}=\{\bs{x}_i\}_{i=1}^b$ and its projection vector $\bs{v}=\{\bs{v}_i\}_{i=1}^b$, there is an inherent correspondence between them, so the projection vectors $\bs{v}_i$ of $\nabla H(\theta;\bs{x}_i)$ and $\nabla P(\bs{x}_i)$ are the same without any protection.
+In our case, we apply a RR mechanism $\mathcal{R}(\cdot)$ to perturb the projection vector of $\nabla U(\bs{x}_i)$, which protects the private information by making the projection vectors of $\nabla U(\bs{x})$ and $\nabla H(\theta;\bs{x})$ not strictly aligned.
+This perturbation privatizes $\bs{v}^{\top}\nabla p(\bs{x})$, which indirectly randomizes true directions toward perceptually realistic images.
 The RR mechanism $\mathcal{R}(\cdot)$ can be formulated as follows:

+where $\bs{v}^-$ is a subset of $\bs{v}$, $k=|\bs{v}^-|$ and $k\geq 2$.
+We choose the first $k$ projection vectors with the smallest cosine distance from $\bs{v}_i$ to $\bs{v}$ to reduce the impact of RR without compromising privacy.
+Compared to most other approaches with a small failure probability $\delta$, $\mathcal{R}(\cdot)$ achieves pure DP with a failure probability of 0.
+By this point, the loss function can be expressed as follows: